Skip to content

 Determining Which OSK Preferences are Relevant

 The following outline describes the logic that happens at each step.
-For a more detailed description of the various filters (but not the ROSK) see Section 2.4.2 on page 21.
+For a more detailed description of the various filters (but not the ROSK).
 Note that depending on the set of preferences being processed, impasses may occur at some of these stages, in which case, no operator is selected and the ROSK is emptied.
 Moreover, if the candidate set is reduced to zero or one, the decision process will exit with a finalized ROSK.
 For simplicity’s sake, this explanation assumes that there are no impasses and the decision process continues.

 2. If all indifferent preferences are non-numeric, then any unary indifferent preferences for the winning candidate are added to the ROSK.
 Moreover, all binary indifferent preferences between that winning candidate and other candidates are added.